Skip to main content

 Source Block Definitions

-Let's examine the source blocks in tutorials/varenyk_shop/sources/sources:
+Let's examine the source blocks in varenyk_shop/sources/sources:

 #+src sql Customers()